rdeshong/cyberbootcamp-project1/README.md

 - Answer the following questions:
    1) There were 236 unique visitors from India in the last 7 days.
    ![](Images/web_visitors_from_india.png)
-   2) In the last 24 hours, there were 7 visitors from China using OSX as the operating system
+   2) In the last 24 hours, there were 7 visitors from China using OSX as the operating system.
    ![](Images/web_visitors_from_india.png)
-   3) In the last 2 days, the percentage of visitors that received 404 errors were 47.368% and 52.632% had 503 errors?
+   3) In the last 2 days, the percentage of visitors that received 404 errors were 47.368% and 52.632% had 503 errors.
    ![](Images/status_codes_last_2_days.png)
-   4) In the last 7 days, the United States produced the majority of the traffic on the website?
+   4) In the last 7 days, the United States produced the majority of the traffic on the website.
    ![](Images/web_requests_by_country.png)
    5) Traffic from the US for the last 7 days shows the highest activity at 3 and 6AM.
    ![](Images/us_visitors_active_time.png)